 Confirmed to be joining them are Kate Winslet, who’s working with Cameron again for the first time since 1997’s Titanic, Oona Chaplin, Cliff Curtis, Vin Diesel, Michelle Yeoh, Jermaine Clement, and Edie Falco.
 Some images have been shared of the cast doing performance capture, and filming has been taking place in New Zealand.

-The cast list seems to be constantly growing, and since Avatar 2 and Avatar 3 filmed together, you can expect many to appear throughout the series.
+The cast list seems to be constantly growing, and since Avatar 2 and Avatar 3 were filmed together, you can expect many to appear throughout the series.
 We’ll be updating when more are confirmed.

-What is Avatar 2 about?
+What is the Avatar 2 plot?

 “This is the story of the Sully family and what one does to keep their family together,” Jon Landau, producer on the Avatar movies, told RNZ in 2020.
 “Jake and Neytiri have a family in this movie, they are forced to leave their home, they go out and explore the different regions of Pandora, including spending quite a bit of time on the water, around the water, in the water.”